AigozhiyevB/twitter-nlp/README.md

 - Make the necessary changes or add new features.
 - Submit a pull request to have your changes merged into the main project branch.

+More detailed instructions are presented in the [CONTRIBUTING](docs/CONTRIBUTING.md)
 ## License

 The project is licensed under the [MIT License](https://opensource.org/licenses/MIT).